InverterNetwork/contracts/docs/Proposal/ModuleManager.md

 `uint` -> the number of modules.

-### 5. getPreviousModule

-`function getPreviousModule(address module) external view returns (address previousModule);`

-This function fetches the `id` of the previous Module in the list and reverts if the `id` is invalid.
-This function should ideally be called from the front-end or from any off-chain source since running this on-chain would result in a lot of gas consumption owing to O(n) runtime.

 #### Parameter(s)

 1. `address module` -> The address of which the previous element in the list should be found.